cirosantilli/git-tutorial/index.md

 If you use this all the time, you only add files once.

+### allow-empty

+Allow "empty" commits that just reuse the last tree.

 ## log

 List revisions.
 Highly customizable output format.